eternalgooner/eternalgooner.github.io/_posts/2023-02-06-java-record.md

 - concise
 - immutable

-**Tip**
+> Following one of Functional Programming's principles, using immutability instead of mutability where possible will help to reduce the chance of bugs and help ensure data validity.
-Following one of the Functional Programming principles, using immutability instead of mutability where possible will help to reduce the chance of bugs and help ensure data validity
+{: .prompt-tip }

 ## Define a record
 A `record` can be defined in 1 line of code like so: